NM-TAFE/diploma-adv-prog-python/Project Kick Off/SPECIFICATION.md

 ### 8.3 Model Training, Serialisation, and Versioning

-Train and version your model using joblib or pickle; integrate with Django for inference.
+Train and version your model using joblib or pickle; integrate with Django for inference.(Optional)

 ### 8.4 Backend API and Frontend Integration

 Connect REST endpoints with UI templates for prediction requests and display.
+(Optional)

 ### 8.5 Testing, Deployment, and Logging